 Having a mobile internet connection makes it easier to work when you’re on the move.
 For instance:

 What you can do with a mobile internet connection depends largely on the equipment you use to get online.
-Mobile phones are great for checking email and web browsing, but a piece of mobile hardware like an ultrabook (a powerful, light laptop with excellent battery life) or tablet computer will give you much more flexibility.
+Mobile phones are great for checking email and web browsing and the wide range of apps mean that you can complete an ever growing range of tasks from your smartphone.
+Mobile hardware like an ultrabook (a powerful, light laptop with excellent battery life) or tablet computer will give you even more flexibility.

 Most mobile phones can connect to the internet and will allow you to check email and browse the web on your handset.